any-docs/css/content/reference/values/resolution/index.md

 ## Syntax

-The `<resolution>` data type consists of a strictly positive {{cssxref("&lt;number&gt;")}} followed by one of the units listed below.
+The `<resolution>` data type consists of a strictly positive `&lt;number&gt;` followed by one of the units listed below.
 As with all CSS dimensions, there is no space between the unit literal and the number.

 ### Units